 The recommended way to install KDevelop 5 is using kdesrc-build.
 You can find more information on how to set it up here: https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source

-Once done, building KDevelop and all its dependencies is as simple as running
+Once done, building KDevelop is as simple as running

 kdesrc-build --include-dependencies kdevelop

-Note though that this will also install the KF5 frameworks.
+Note that this will also build and install the complete KF5 Frameworks.
 The initial compile step will thus take a bit of time, but subsequent updates using the same command above are usually much faster.
+Note also that the KF5 Frameworks tend to depend on newer versions of dependencies like Qt5 than KDevelop itself does.
+So best only include the build of all KDE dependencies yourself if you really need to.

-To install the essential dependencies, run this command: (the list is not yet complete)
+To install the essential non-KDE dependencies, run this command: (the list is not yet complete)

 1. deb-based distributions (Debian, Neon, Kubuntu...)